 Her brother Stephen Bull said: "We miss her so much - a fantastic person.
 I can see her smiling - a beautiful girl."

-Ms Bullett was injured when Lucas, a three-year-old pulling a cart to give rides to visitors, suddenly bolted.'Fantastic person'
+Ms Bullett was injured when Lucas, a three-year-old pulling a cart to give rides to visitors, suddenly bolted.

 St Edmundsbury Council was prosecuted but found not guilty of breaching health and safety rules.

 The cart and horse owner Duncan Drye, 65, of Bishops Road, Bury St Edmunds, has admitted the offence and will be sentenced at a later date at Ipswich Crown Court.